-Technology can do so much more than address potential concerns like wandering or falling.
-Our systems can also provide verbal prompts to individuals, promoting skill development and cuing activities of daily living.
+In addition to addressing potential concerns like wandering, falling, or cooking safety, SimplyHome systems can also provide verbal prompts to individuals, promoting skill development and cuing activities of daily living.

-The SimplyHome system can be customized to remind individuals to complete tasks such as brushing one’s teeth, taking medication, washing clothes, or taking a shower at a specific time of day.
+The SimplyHome system can be customized to remind individuals to complete tasks such as brushing one’s teeth, taking medication, preparing food, washing clothes, or taking a shower at a specific time of day.

-Additionally, if a person forgets to complete an important task (such as turning off the stove before leaving home), the system can provide an audible reminder or a text to a person's smartphone, before contacting the caregiver.
+Additionally, if a person forgets to complete an important task (such as turning off the stove), the system can provide an audible reminder or a text to a smartphone, before contacting a caregiver or staff support.

 Individuals who live in supported living, independent living, or transitional settings

 Individuals who are supported by staff around the clock for “just in case” situations

-Individuals who are living with aging, dementia, or Alzheimer’s
+Individuals who are aging or living with Alzheimer’s or other type of dementia

-Individuals with various disabilities, disorders, and conditions, including physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, or TBI survivors
+Individuals with various disabilities, disorders, and conditions, including people with physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, and people who are TBI survivors

 Opportunities for independence and self-determination

-Enabling people to live their lives where and with whom they choose
+People are able to live a life of their choosing, where and with whom they choose.